-Originally we sent our own plants from our nursery in Nambour QLD and have been doing so for 27 years.
+Originally we sent our own plants from our nursery in Nambour QLD and have been doing so for over 27 years.
 Lately we have in addition, operated a concierge service for interstate buyers who buy from other nurseries anywhere in Australia…. where we will complete the required Quarantine Protocol of the receiving state and forward the plants on to you.
 In this case you buy and ask the seller to forward the plants onto Paradise Distributors in Nambour.

-Every 4 or 5 weeks on the dates set out below on a Thursday we have the plants inspected by the QLD Dept of Agriculture, dipped and sprayed in their presence (with treatments to kill insects and disease) and then prepared and …finally packed and sent interstate by air on the Friday.
+Every 3 weeks on the dates set out below on a Thursday we have the plants inspected by the QLD Dept of Agriculture, dipped and sprayed in their presence (with treatments to kill insects and disease) and then prepared and …finally packed and sent interstate by air on the Thursday & Friday.
 On the previous Tuesday we prepare a list of all the plants in the consignment and send that list to the Dept of Agriculture for approval.
 This list takes about 12 hours to prepare as we send a lot of plants and each plant must be checked to ensure its in the approved list for that state.
 In particular plants must be checked against the names provided by the sender and in cases where the plant name may not be on the government list we have to check for all the synonyms of that same plant.
 Getting one plant on the list can take half an hour!!

 1. Barerooted Plants.
 When we receive a barerooted plant it must be repotted not only to hold it till we send to you but also to be able to treat it as prescribed by the Dept of Agriculture of your State.